-Asparagus doesn’t need to be complicated to be delicious.
-Lemon Butter Asparagus is as simple as it gets – gently sauteed asparagus in a little butter with lemon juice and zest.
-Bright and refreshing; a perfect spring and summer side!
+Lemon Butter Asparagus is as simple as it gets – gently sautéed asparagus in a little salted butter with lemon juice, lemon zest, and seasoning.
+It’s a side that is bright and refreshing; a perfect spring and summer side!

 As an FYI, or a public service announcement, allow me to introduce you, the home cook, to the term blanching.
-Contrary to popular belief, blanching is not a term used to describe the act of playing the role of Blanche on the Golden Girls.
+Contrary to popular belief, blanching does not describe the act of playing the role of Blanche on the Golden Girls.
 Nope, no matter how badly you want to be her and look for any excuse to take on her persona, in the culinary world, blanching does not refer to adopting a southern accent, dressing provocatively, having loose morals, or using your sexuality to get what you want.

 Blanching is a cooking process where food, usually a fruit or a vegetable, is submerged in boiling water and left to partially cook for a just a minute or two.
-The timing is very brief and is done so on purpose as to not overcook the vegetable.
 In essence, by blanching a vegetable, you are doing so to partially cook it, remove any strong taste or odours, such as in cabbage or onions, and to revitalize the vegetable and bring back its bright, vibrant colour.

-When all is said and done, Lemon Butter Asparagus is and tastes exactly like what the name suggests.
-You’ve got long spears of asparagus that are bright green, cooked all the way through, yet crisp and firm.
+Lemon Butter Asparagus is and tastes exactly like what the name suggests – spears of asparagus that are bright green, cooked all the way through, yet crisp and firm.
 You’ve got a slightly salty flavour from the butter, along with a creamy, glossy look and feel.
 And, of course, you have that bright, refreshing blast of lemony goodness from both the lemon juice and the lemon zest.
 What more could you ask for?